Susan Williams, Baroness Williams of Trafford

-Susan Frances Maria Williams, Baroness Williams of Trafford PC (née McElroy; born 16 May 1967) is a Conservative life peer serving as the Chief Whip of the House of Lords and Captain of the Honourable Corps of Gentlemen-at-Arms.
+Susan Frances Maria Williams, Baroness Williams of Trafford PC (née McElroy; born 16 May 1967) is a Conservative life peer who served as the Chief Whip of the House of Lords and Captain of the Honourable Corps of Gentlemen-at-Arms between 2022 and 2024.
 In March 2022 she was made a member of the Privy Council.
-She held the position of Minister of State for six years, thus she holds the record of being a mid-level minister for the longest time.
+She has been Opposition Chief Whip in the House of Lords since July 2024.